 ~$12 · 6.5 oz

-Specifically formulated for use during pregnancy, Burt's Bees Mama Bee Belly Butter uses shea butter, vitamin E, and sweet almond oil to intensively moisturize skin that's stretching and stressed during pregnancy.
-It's 99% natural, free of phthalates, petrolatum, SLS, parabens, and synthetic fragrance — formulated with pregnancy safety as the design brief.
-The rich, buttery texture absorbs slowly and works best as a nighttime treatment for belly, thighs, and hips.
+Specifically marketed for use during pregnancy, Burt's Bees Mama Bee Belly Butter uses shea butter, vitamin E, and sweet almond oil to moisturize skin that feels stretched or tight during pregnancy.
+It's 99% natural and free of phthalates, petrolatum, SLS, parabens, and synthetic fragrance.
+The rich, buttery texture absorbs slowly and works best as a nighttime body moisturizer for belly, thighs, and hips.

-✅ Why we love it: Designed for pregnancy use, 99% natural, no synthetic fragrance, shea butter + vitamin E + almond oil for intensive stretch mark prevention moisturization.
+Why we love it: Designed for pregnancy use, 99% natural, no synthetic fragrance, shea butter + vitamin E + almond oil for comforting moisturization on stretching skin.

 Best for: Body moisturizing and belly care during pregnancy, especially as a nighttime treatment.